-Not surprising during this time, Trithemius’ works were banned as heretical sorcery and a century later were burned during the Inquisition.
+Not surprisingly during this time, Trithemius’ works were banned as heretical sorcery and a century later was burned during the Inquisition.

 ICFiles uses 4096 Bit SHA2 certificate.
 When it comes to cryptography, no longer are we shackled by pen and ink and parchment scrolls.
 These days we know cryptography as the conversion of data into a secret code for transmission over a public network.
 Most cryptography is digital, and the original text (“plaintext”) is turned into a coded equivalent called “ciphertext” via an encryption algorithm.
 The ciphertext is decrypted at the receiving end and turned back into plaintext.

 The encryption algorithm uses a “key,” which is a binary number that is typically from 40 to 256 bits in length.
 The greater the number of bits in the key (cipher strength), the more possible key combinations and the longer it would take to break the code.
 The data is encrypted, or “locked,” by combining the bits in the key mathematically with the data bits.
 At the receiving end, the key is used to “unlock” the code and restore the original data.

 Secret key cryptography and public key cryptography are the two major cryptographic architectures.
 The secret method uses the same key to encrypt and decrypt.
 The problem is transmitting the key to the recipient in order to use it.
 The public key method uses two keys: one kept private and never transmitted; the other is made public.
 Very often, the public key method is used to safely send the secret key to the recipient, so that the message can be encrypted using the faster secret key algorithm.

 The first method uses a secret key, such as the DES and AES algorithms.
 Both sender and receiver use the same key to encrypt and decrypt.
 This is the fastest computation method, but getting the secret key to the recipient in the first place is a problem that is often handled by the second method.